TechyKid/TechyKid/README.md

 - 👋 Hi, I’m @TechyKid
 - 👀 I’m interested in ...
-Web Development
+Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... isaacpearlman2010@gmail.com